hraban/lift/website/source/user-guide.md

 ## Overview : our first testsuite

 LIFT supports interactive testing so imagine that we type each of the following forms into a file and evaluate them as we go.

     (in-package #:common-lisp-user)
     (use-package :lift)

-First, we define an empty testsuite. [deftestsuite][] is like defclass so here we define a testsuite with no super-testsuites and no slots.
+First, we define an empty testsuite. [deftestsuite][] is similar to defclass so here we define a testsuite with no super-testsuites and no slots.

     > (deftestsuite lift-examples-1 () ())
     ==> #<lift-examples-1: no tests defined>

-Add a test-case to our new suite.
-Since we don't specify a testsuite or a test name, LIFT will add this to the most recently defined testsuite and name it for us.
+Now, we add a test-case to our new suite.
+Since we don't specify a testsuite or a test name, LIFT will add the test-case to the most recently defined testsuite and name it for us.

     > (addtest (ensure-same (+ 1 1) 2))
     ==> #<Test passed>

+Because it ran the test interactively, it assume that you know the suite and name of the test and so only prints whether the test-case passed or failed.
+You can use [run-test][] to run individual test-cases.
+If you don't specify which case to run, LIFT will use the it ran most recently:

+    > (run-test)
+    ==> #<lift-examples-1.lift-examples-1 passed>

+Now LIFT provides more details.

-Add another test using ensure-error
+Next, let's add another test using ensure-error
-Here we specify the testsuite and the name.
+Here we specify the testsuite and the name in the addtest form.

     > (addtest (lift-examples-1)  ; the testsuite name
          div-by-zero              ; the testcase name
        (ensure-error (let ((x 0)) (/ x))))
     ==> #<Test passed>

 Though it works, [ensure-error][] is a bit heavy-handed in this case.
 We can use [ensure-condition][] to check that we get exactly the right _kind_ of error.

     > (addtest (lift-examples-1)
         div-by-zero